 Receivable turnover ratio= Net credit sales / Average accounts receivable

-It measures the number of times a company can convert accounts receivable into cash in a given period.
+It thus measures the number of times a company can convert accounts receivable into cash in a given period.

 Days sales in turnover ratio= 365 days / Inventory turnover ratio